TESS Hunt for Young and Maturing Exoplanets

 TESS Hunt for Young and Maturing Exoplanets (THYME) is an exoplanet search project.
 The researchers of the THYME collaboration are mainly from the United States and search for young exoplanets using data from the Transiting Exoplanet Survey Satellite (TESS).
 The new discoveries should help to understand the early evolution of exoplanets.
-As of March 2023 the collaboration produced 9 papers announcing the discovery of exoplanets.
+As of April 2026 the collaboration has produced 14 papers announcing the discovery of exoplanets.

 Paper number 8 adapted the backronym to "Transit Hunt for Young and Maturing Exoplanets", because it used data from the Kepler space telescope.
+As a follow-up to the K2-based Zodiacal Exoplanets In Time (ZEIT) survey, which also has a time-based name, the THYME project's name pronunciation alludes to the young age of the planets it has discovered.